zzorn/ledmesh/readme.md

 To be written in Java, as that allows easy porting to both android and PC.

-Maybe skip a LCD panel equipped control node and require use of the application for configuring Ledmess?
-Although builtin hardware control would be nice to have.
+The software on the remote controller will probably be more limited, but it would be nice to be able to do all configuration from it if needed.

 Builtin Signals